10 SEO Myths that Make You Look Stupid

 When neglected, your pages could easily slip out of the top rankings as new competing sites get indexed and optimized.

-9. “You can achieve higher rankings on a keyword without changing the content of your site”
+9. “You can achieve high rankings without helpful content on your site”

 In case you want to steadily improve your rankings, you must make changes to your site that help the search engines to spider it.